ARMmbed/mbed-os-5-docs/docs/tutorials/migrate/migrate_from_mbed_os_2_to_5.md

 ---
 ```

 These errors are now due to the CN0357 variable in `main.cpp` no longer having sufficient arguments.
-Go into `main.cpp` and modify the initialization of the `CN0357 cn0357;` variable on line 111 to include the K64F's pin names.
-Line 111 should now look like this:
+Go into `main.cpp`, and modify the initialization of the `CN0357 cn0357;` variable on line 111 to include the K64F's pin names.
+Line 111 now looks like this:

 ```
 CN0357 cn0357(D8, D6, D11, D12, D13); // CSAD7790, CSAD5270, MOSI, MISO, SCK